-Our corporate headquarters, assembly and research and development activities are located in an earthquake zone and these operations could be interrupted in the event of an earthquake.
-Our corporate headquarters, assembly operations in California and research and development activities related to process technologies are located near major earthquake fault lines.
-In the event of a major earthquake, we could experience business interruptions, destruction of facilities and/or loss of life, all of which could materially adversely affect us.
+Our corporate headquarters and FASL LLC's manufacturing facilities in Japan are located in an earthquake zone and these operations could be interrupted in the event of an earthquake.
+Our corporate headquarters are located near major earthquake fault lines in California and FASL LLC's manufacturing facilities are located near major earthquake fault lines in Japan.
+In the event of a major earthquake, we and FASL LLC could experience business interruptions, destruction of facilities and/or loss of life, all of which could materially adversely affect us.